tildeio/mio/doc/getting-started.md

 If a connection was successfully accepted, we just print some output and shutdown the event loop.
 The `event_loop.run(...)` call will return and the program will exit.

+### Handling connections

+Our echo server will be pretty simple.
+It will receive data off of the connection, buffer it until it sees a newline, and then return the data to the client.
+We'll set a max line length to 256 characters, and if we receive more than that, we will close the client connection.

 ### Tokens